 The Charger’s unique and high-quality interior was in huge contrast to the Marlin’s, what with its classy standard full-length console, loads of chrome, four buckets, and folding rear seats.

 The Charger also had a unique and expensive instrument panel, with round gauges that had electroluminescent back-lighting.
 Cool.
-Given that the ’66 Charger cost only $22 more than the Marlin and had a standard V8 and automatic, as well as all those other features, it was a relative bargain.
+Given that the ’66 Charger cost only $22 more than the Marlin and had a standard V8 and automatic, as well as all those other features, it was a genuine bargain in comparison.
 Never mind that a Mustang V8 fastback cost some 20% less.
 Compared to them, the Marlin looked like a blatant rip-off.
 Now that just wasn’t cool at all.

 And we haven’t even gotten to the Marlin’s utter lack of any genuine sporty ambitions yet.
-It came standard with the 232 six, three-on-the-tree, and to the best of my knowledge, no modifications to the Classic’s suspension, steering or brakes.
+It came standard with the 232 six, three-on-the-tree, and to the best of my knowledge, no modifications to the Classic’s ancient suspension with trunnions, or its slow steering.
+Oh wait; it came standard with front disc brakes!
+Perfect for slowing down that 232 six-powered Marlin from triple digit speeds.
+But too bad they were hidden and no one noticed, like Rambler’s “Ceramic-Armored” muffler and old-school torque tube.
+Where were the racing stripes?
 There was no Marlin GT, RT, SS, GTX or even SST version available; just the Marlin POS model.

 The Marlin was one of the all-time great duds of the post-war years.
 It didn’t even try very hard at fooling us.
 Putting a cheap, bad wig on a balding, middle-aged sedan and jacking up the price to an absurd level just showed how utterly clueless AMC was about the youth/sporty market.